 Never mix bleach with cleaning products that contain ammonia, it produces chloramines which are detrimental to your health.
 Never mix bleach with any acid based cleaner or other cleaner that contains an acid like vinegar, lemon juice, cream of tartar, oxalic acid, sulphuric acid, hydrochloric acid, muriatic acid or sodium bisulfate.
 This combination generates chlorine gas which is detrimental to your health.
 If you do mix bleach with anything make sure you do so in a well ventilated area.
 Wear hand, eye, breathing and skin protective devices when mixing or using bleach.

 Prevention is the Best Medicine : We've all heard that saying.
 It's double true when it comes to car mold and mildew.
 You need to keep dirt, food and especially moisture out of your car or truck.
 Your first line of defense is to keep your truck and car floor mats dry.
 This helps keep your vehicles carpeting dry - which is the second line of defense.
 If you use rubber car or truck floor mats keep them dry.
 Blot up excess water, snow or mud with paper towels or other absorbent material.
 Run your car heater on a long trip or with your vehicle idling and standing still to help dry up the carpet.
-Don't let moisture get under the floor mat.
-Use a universal absorbent car floor mat to keep the top of your rubber mat dry.
+Don't let moisture get between the floor mat and carpet.
+Use a universal absorbent car floor mat protector to keep the top of your rubber mat dry and keep excess moisture off your carpeted mat.
 If you do let moisture under the car mat you need to get the carpeting dry asap.
 And for heavens sake, routinely vacuum up excess dirt, mud, food particles and other gungy deposits that act as food sources for molds.

 If you have carpeted car or truck mats you have to keep them clean and dry.
 And just like rubber mats you gotta prevent moisture from being trapped between your mats and the vehicle carpeting.
 Car mold loves to grow between mat and carpet because its just a cozy place for the mold to grow, dark and moist!
 So remove your truck or auto mats periodically for cleaning and drying.
 And get yourself some universal absorbent floor mats for your car or truck.